mroi/mount-diskimage/README.md

 	/System/Volumes/Data/images	/var/root/mount_diskimage	-hidefromfinder

 Then run `automount -c` for changes to become effective.
-You can configure the diskimages to be automounted in the `imageMounts` variable right in the code.
+You can configure the disk images to be automounted in the `imageMounts` variable right in the code.
 Sorry, no config file.

 ___
 This work is licensed under the [WTFPL](http://www.wtfpl.net/), so you can do anything you